ChampagneD/Golden_Sun_Remix/README.md

 # Golden_Sun_Remix

-**RPG Game in solo**
+### RPG Game in solo

 is a game in memory of a good and great game of my childhood time, I want to create a game who got some easter eggs but still is independent.

 ## Rules

-.
-The player move with ZQSD
+* The player move with ZQSD
-.
-The player can interract with PNJs
+* The player can interract with PNJs
-.
-The player sometimes enter in combat and can choose an action like attack, magic, run.
+* The player sometimes enter in combat and can choose an action like attack, magic, run.
-.
-The player got a principal quest
+* The player got a principal quest

 ## CODE & API